alexey-lysiuk/quakespasm-exp/MacOSX/Build_Instructions.md

 Tested on macOS 10.15.7, Xcode 12.4, x86_64.

+1. Prerequisites:

+    - vcpkg requires `brew install pkg-config`

-1. Run `setup-vcpkg.sh` (fetches + builds vorbis, opus, zlib from vcpkg, as static libraries.)
+2. Run `setup-vcpkg.sh` (fetches + builds vorbis, opus, zlib from vcpkg, as static libraries.)

    The Opus .dylibs included with QuakeSpasm lack the encoder, which is needed by `snd_voip.c`, necessitating building it from source.

-2. For a release build, run `xcodebuild -project QuakeSpasm.xcodeproj -target QuakeSpasm-Spiked-SDL2`
+3. For a release build, run `xcodebuild -project QuakeSpasm.xcodeproj -target QuakeSpasm-Spiked-SDL2`

 ## Limitations